Western wildfires: Crews make progress on huge Oregon blaze

 “This fire is outpacing us at moments,” Shannon Prather, the incident commander, said Thursday evening.

-The fire had burned nearly 177 square miles (458 square kilometers), destroyed at least eight buildings and threatened at least 1,500 more, fire officials said.
+The fire had burned nearly 177 square miles, destroyed at least eight buildings and threatened at least 1,500 more, fire officials said.

 Extremely dry conditions and recent heat waves tied to climate change have made wildfires harder to fight.
 Climate change has made the West much warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.